ZeusYang/TinySoftRenderer/README.md

 ## Getting Started

 I am trying to build it in a cross-platform manner.
-At present, I only tested building in both Windows 10 and Ubuntu 16.04.
+At present, I only tested building in both Windows 10 and Ubuntu 16.04 systems.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+Please make sure your system is equipped with the following softwares.

 - [cmake](https://cmake.org/)：at least version 3.5